Student Affairs and Support Services

 Campus Safety

 The Department of Campus Safety provides safety and security services to the Regis community.
 Any concerns about the safety of persons or property on campus or a condition relating to the safety of a building or other physical facility should be reported in a timely manner to the Department of Campus Safety by calling (303) 458-4122.
 Campus Safety personnel patrol the Regis campus in vehicles, golf carts, on bicycles or on foot 24 hours a day, 365 days a year, including buildings, grounds and parking lots.
 Safety escorts on campus are available to any person upon request.
-The main Campus Safety office is located in Regis Square, Suite 28.
+The main Campus Safety office is located in West Hall.

 Auxiliary Services